-Aside from why it's important to feed wild birds, it is one of the most enjoyable and rewarding pass times that conveniently doesn't take much effort.
+Aside from why it's important to feed wild birds nutritious bird food to help them with their busy lives, it is one of the most enjoyable and rewarding pastimes that conveniently doesn't take much effort.
 Bird feeding is a hobby anyone can enjoy, regardless of age, and it's getting more popular every year.

 Feeding birds helps to maintain their population

-Offering them food increases their chance of survival and assists them during the breeding season and the coldness of winter when there is not as much food around.
+Offering them bird food during the colder months increases their chance of survival and assists them during the breeding season and the coldness of winter when there is not as much food around.